AbdullahSaad5/AbdullahSaad5/README.md

 - 🔭 I’m currently working as a Team Lead and Full Stack Developer in MERN

-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently working on Carflys

 - ❓ Ask me about anything related to MERN stack and related technologies